Makir Zakpe: Politics

 The confirmation of Makir Dzakpe as the first Tor Tiv marked the climax in the political development of the Tiv.
 The appointment also contributed a great deal to the resolution of the looming crisis following the death of Audu Dan Afoda in 1945.

-Achievements
+Reign

+Zakpe was the president of the Tiv Central Council (also referred to as the Ijir Tamen) of Tor Tiv.
+As a part of colonial administration, he acted as an advocate of the Tiv before government officials and was responsible for maintaining peace and order, collecting taxes and recruiting labour, and resolving conflicts.

+His administration thus found itself in a limbo.
+The office had been created in part in response to the Tiv's demands for acknowledged political representation and had also been taken up into the colonial system of indirect rule.
+Zakpe had to balance the instructions of the government with a society that had never had a single central authority.

+Zakpe also became a spokesman for the Tiv in their dealings with the colonial and Northern regional authorities.
+Later reports say that he was at one time suspended when he opposed government policies that were seen as contrary to the political traditions of the Tiv.

-As a Tor Tiv, he made sure there were no conflicts on every part of tivland.
+As a Tor Tiv, he made sure there were no conflicts in any part of Tivland.
 As a military veteran, he understood conflict resolution and applied it wisely among his people.
 He also approved the construction of the Tor Tiv office building.
 He also wiped out the 1948 Garyo movement.

-Death
+Death and succession

-Makir Zakpe died on October 11, 1956, after a brief illness that was not made public.
+Makir Zakpe died at 60 in Gboko on October 11, 1956, after a brief illness that was not made public.
 He was buried at Abagu Gboko on October 14, 1956.
 This has become the burial ground of all other successive Tor Tiv.

+His successor was his former competitor, Ichongo contender Gondo Aluor.
+The accession of Aluor brought in the custom of rotating the Tor Tiv stool between Ipusu and Ichongo divisions.